 Samantha also recommended using the exit intent popup feature in the Privy app to create a sense of urgency and reduce shopping cart abandonment.
 For example, if someone has added products to their cart, but then they are about to leave your website without purchasing, you can make a popup appear that will offer them 10% off their order or free shipping, but only if they complete their purchase within the next 10 minutes.
 Event ticketing websites like Eventbrite and Ticketmaster are great at creating this type of urgency — after you add a ticket to your cart, a countdown clock starts and says if you don’t buy your ticket within a certain number of minutes, your ticket will be released to the next guest.

 You should also be monitoring your abandoned checkouts.
 The average rate of shopping cart abandonment across the e-commerce industry is pretty high — 69.89% — but there are ways you can recapture some of those almost lost sales.
 You can set up automatic emails to be sent to customers after they have abandoned their checkout, reminding them to complete their purchase if they want to.
-You can do this directly with Shopify, sync it with Mailchimp, or Samantha also recommends an email marketing tool called Klaviyo, which offers powerful automated segmentation features for e-commerce brands.
+You can do this directly with Shopify or with Klaviyo (our partner link), which offers powerful automated segmentation features for ecommerce brands.

 Don’t lose the momentum after Black Friday.